 The Role of a Library Technician

-A secondary school diploma or its equivalent is the minimum required for the admission to the program; special provisions may be made for the admission of qualified mature students.
+A secondary school diploma or its equivalent is the minimum required for admission to the program; special provisions may be made for the admission of mature applicants.
 A demonstrated competence in oral and written English or French (as appropriate) is required.
-Admission requirements may vary from institution to institution.
-For some programs admission may be based on a recommendation by the director of the library technician program who may employ a variety of mechanisms, such as personal interviews and standard tests to assess the candidate’s academic qualifications, language and communication skills, motivation and attitude; for other programs admission is based on meeting the institution’s admission requirements.
+Admission requirements may vary from institution to institution, and program admission is based on meeting the institution’s admission requirements.
+A variety of mechanisms, such as personal interviews, letters of intent, or standardized tests may be used to assess the candidate’s academic qualifications, language proficiency, and communication skills.

 Program of Instruction

 Most programs are completed over two academic years.
-Programs in Quebec are three years with one year devoted to general education.
-Because of rapidly changing technology, the course should normally be completed within five (5) years for part-time students.
+Programs in Quebec are three years, as general education courses are taken throughout.
+Because of rapid changes in the library industry, the program should normally be completed within five (5) years for part-time students.
 A diploma is awarded upon completion of the program.

 - Determine appropriate sources for purchase of materials.

 - Utilize appropriate bibliographic tools.